 I have worked my own dogs in agility, obedience and conformation and lure coursing.
 My dogs are Canine Good Citizens and Therapy Dogs and have AKC Tricks and Rally titles.
 While I enjoy competing in AKC sports, the study of canine behavior continues to be my passion.

-When I'm not working with dogs, I love to cook, I'm a master crocheter, I love sci-fi, and British crime dramas!
+When I'm not working with dogs, I love to cook, I'm a master crocheter, I love sci-fi, British crime dramas and British comedy, and K-dramas!

 Canine Brains & Games, LLC, Owner and Program Developer